-- 10.2.4 Where an employee is granted or required to take leave on a public holiday (such leave not being a normal rostered day or days off).
-The employee shall be paid at the ordinary rate for the hours she/he would normally have worked on that day. - 10.2.5 Where an employee's rostered day off falls on a public holiday, she/he shall be granted one day in lieu at a mutually agreed date within a twelve (12) month timeframe. - 10.2.6 Except where a part time employee has a fixed roster (i.e. same days each week), they shall not be entitled to a day in lieu, if their rostered day/s off fall on public holiday. - 10.2.7 If the roster is not fixed (floating days) the employee shall receive a day in lieu if the public holiday falls on the day of the week that they worked more than 40% of the time over the last 3 months (4 of those days over 12 week period).
+- When one of the above public holidays fall on a day which the employee is rostered to work, 10.2.2 another paid day off will be granted to be taken at a mutually agreed time. - When employees work on Christmas Day, Boxing Day, New Year's Day, and the day after New 10.2.3 Year's Day they will be paid double time (T2).
+All other public holidays as provided above they will be paid T.5 in addition to the ordinary hourly rate. - 10.2.4 Where an employee is granted or required to take leave on a public holiday (such leave not being a normal rostered day or days off).
+The employee shall be paid at the ordinary rate for the hours they would normally have worked on that day. - 10.2.5 Where an employee's rostered day off falls on a public holiday, they shall be granted one day in lieu at a mutually agreed date within a twelve (12) month timeframe. - 10.2.6 Part-time and casual employees shall be entitled to an alternative day when working a public holiday. - 10.2.7 If the roster is not fixed (floating days) the employee shall receive a day in lieu if the public holiday falls on the day of the week that they worked more than 40% of the time over the last 3 months (4 of those days over 12-week period).